hallerinos/LabClass_QuantumSystems/README.md

 During this two-day lab class, you will learn basic analytic and computational methods we use in the [Theory of Mesoscopic Quantum Systems](https://www.tmqs.lu/) group.
 On both days, you will receive lectures in the morning, followed by programming sessions in the afternoon.
-The course requires a solid knowledge of linear algebra and basic quantum mechanics, and programming will be done using the Julia or Python language, depending on the students preference.
+The course requires a solid knowledge of linear algebra and basic quantum mechanics, and programming will be done using the Julia language.

 The basics will be studied hands-on on particular assignments under the subject: "The Ising model: spontaneous symmetry breaking, local order parameters, order and disorder in quantum magnets".
 Depending on the progress in the first topic, follow-up assignments may be chosen from one of the following: